 Get ready

 Budgeting for Medicare costs is an important part of any retirement plan.
 Choosing Medicare coverage (including Part D) is a key decision to make as you approach retirement.
 It's important to map those costs into your overall retirement plan as soon as possible to avoid any potential penalties.
 Consider working with a Fidelity financial professional to help you determine which retirement income options make sense for you.
-Or if you like to plan yourself, visit our Planning & Guidance Center to begin estimating your retirement expenses, including those for prescription drug coverage
+If you like to plan yourself, visit our Planning & Guidance Center to begin estimating your retirement expenses, including those for prescription drug coverage.